 Get in touch!

 I'd love to hear from you!
-I value and invite opportunities to build collaborative and kind relationships within my academic practice (especially with fellow graduate students) – feel free to email me to connect and chat!
+I value and invite opportunities to build collaborative and kind relationships within my academic and community organizing practice – feel free to email me to connect and chat!